What is Share Buyback?

-Support the Undervaluation of the Stock
+Support the Stock Undervaluation

 Boosting Financial Ratio

-The company might undertake share buyback to boost financial ratios.
+The company might undertake a share buyback to boost financial ratios.
 We have calculated some ratios to see the effect.

 |Description||Without Buyback||With Buyback|

-|Earnings per share = Net income / No. of shares||3 million / 4 million||3 million / 3 million|
+|Earnings per share = Net income / Number of shares||3 million / 4 million||3 million / 3 million|

 |Return on Asset (ROA) =Net Income/ Total Assets||3 million / 90 million||3 million / 75 million|

 |Return on Equity (ROE) = Net income/Total Equity||3 million / 78 million||3 million / 63 million|

-|Stock Price||$ 15/ share||Driven by Market|
+|Stock Price||$ 15 per share||Driven by Market|

 |P/E Ratio||20||Dependent on Stock Price|